MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/configure-the-windows-firewall-to-allow-analysis-services-access.md

 ---
-title: "Configure the Windows Firewall to Allow Analysis Services Access | Microsoft Docs" ms.date: 05/02/2018 ms.prod: sql ms.technology: analysis-services
+title: "Configure the Windows Firewall to Allow Analysis Services Access | Microsoft Docs"
+description: Learn how to configure the Windows Firewall to allow access for SQL Server Analysis Services.
+Most installations require at least one in-bound firewall rule. ms.date: 05/02/2018 ms.prod: sql ms.technology: analysis-services